orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

 You created a database to store anything and everything that might pertain to a user, and then linked the `pieces` to that, nested inside.

-- `this.orbitdb.kvstore("user", this.defaultOptions)` creates a new OrbitDB of a type that allows you to manage a simple key value store.
+- `this.orbitdb.kvstore("user", this.defaultOptions)` creates a new OrbitDB of a type that allows you to manage a simple key-value store.
 - `this.user.set('pieces', this.pieces.id)` is the function that the `kvstore` uses to set items.
 This is equivalent to something like the shorthand `user = {}; user.pieces = id`
 - `NPP.user.all()` returns all keys and values from a `keystore` database
 - `this.user.del(key)` deletes the specified key and corresponding value from the store